 There are common themes and elements of training that should become consistent across Kaiser Permanente.
-Sufficient resources will be committed, as specified in this Agreement and by the regions, to create and deliver training programs and to enable employees to take advantage of those programs, supported by Planned Replacement where necessary.
-Integrated development of programwide training programs should provide efficiency, cost effectiveness, higherquality training and more consistent experience for employees across Kaiser Permanente.
+Sufficient resources will be committed, as specified in this Agreement and by the regions, to create and deliver training programs and to enable employees to take advantage of those programs, supported by planned replacement where necessary.
+Integrated development of program-wide training programs should provide efficiency, cost effectiveness, higher-quality training and a more consistent experience for employees across Kaiser Permanente.

-The Strategy Group will be responsible for ensuring an integrated approach to education and training, which will jointly address initiatives and topics identified as priorities for the Program.
+The National LMP Co-chairs will be responsible for ensuring an integrated approach to education and training, which will jointly address initiatives and topics identified as priorities for the Program.
 Criteria for prioritization will be: